MiaSimone/CA3-Frontend/README.md

 Needs to be installed to run the application.
 It handles most of the styling with the the content.

+### `Backend`

+You find the backend startcode for the project here: https://github.com/MiaSimone/CA3-Backend.

 ### `The Project and the URL`

 You use the startcode by cloning the client project and the backend project down in a folder.